Benefits of a Diversified Mutual Fund Portfolio

 Investors can allocate money across individual mutual fund categories or look at investing through hybrid/multi-asset allocation funds for investment.
 For instance, in equity, investors have large-, small-, mid-cap and

 diversified mutual fund schemes.
 On the debt side, there are long- and short-maturity debt funds.
-Further, for exposure in gold, there are gold ETFs and funds.
+Further, for exposure in gold, there are gold ETFs and gold funds.
 Investors can choose the mutual fund categories based on their risk-return profile and investment horizon (Table 1).

 Table 1: Mutual fund scheme categories for varying risk profiles and time horizons